MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsUserPolicyPackage.md

 ## DESCRIPTION

 This cmdlet supports applying a policy package to users in a tenant.
 Provide one or more user identities to assign the package with all the associated policies.
-The available policy packages and their definitions can be found by running Get-CsPolicyPackages.
-The recommended policy package for each user can be found by running Get-CsUserPolicyPackageRecommendations.
+The available policy packages and their definitions can be found by running Get-CsPolicyPackage.
+The recommended policy package for each user can be found by running Get-CsUserPolicyPackageRecommendation.
 For more information on policy packages, please review https://docs.microsoft.com/en-us/MicrosoftTeams/manage-policy-packages

 ## EXAMPLES